-The following interview is drawn from the transcript of an interview of John Piper by Justin Taylor, conducted on October 7, 2005.
+The following transcript is of an interview with John Piper conducted by Justin Taylor on October 7, 2005.

 Pastor John, you’ve become known as a champion of and a celebrator of God’s control of all things.
 But I wonder if you always thought that way.
 Is it something you grew up thinking?
 Maybe you could tell us a little bit of your theological journey to get to this place — if you didn’t start your journey believing in God’s absolute sovereignty.